nirajchatri/Shoppurs-App/shoppursbackend/IMAGE_UPLOAD_GUIDE.md

 # Image Upload Middleware Guide

-This document explains how to use the three image upload middlewares created for the AnwarFood backend.
+This document explains how to use the three image upload middlewares created for the ShoppursShop backend.

 ## 📁 Folder Structure